pieroproietti/penguins-eggs/README.md

 ## `eggs calamares`

-configure calamares or install and configure it
+calamares or install or configure it

 ```
 USAGE